russelljjarvis/ScienceAccessibility/README.md

 Search Engine: 'who are you?' code: 'I am an honest human centric browser, and certainly not a robot surfing in the nude'.
 Search Engine: 'good, here are some pages'.
 Time elapses and the truth is revealed just like in 'the Emperors New Clothes'.

 Excepting for the scraping the wikipedia (which has bot friendly policies), it's a bad idea to surf raw ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.
 `Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes people use; they work together to prolong a period feigned humanhood.
 The downloading of pdf's as opposed to html usually is fine without a fake humancentric browser (that acts like it is storing cookies), but this does not seem to cause any problems.
+This project is a mashup of many popular FOS technologies, much of the code is just glue.

 ## What about Code Cognitive Complexity?
 The project takes measures to minimize that also.
 See the codeComplexity directory.